As reactions to the University of Idaho homicides show, free speech isn’t absolute

 Social media can be called a bastion of free speech, but often people ignore the law and say whatever they want, causing real harm in the process, writes guest columnist Rebecca Tallent.

 Flowers and candles left for a makeshift memorial sit near police tape at the site of a quadruple murder on Jan.
 3, 2023, in Moscow, Idaho.
-A suspect has been arrested for the murders of four University of Idaho students.
+A suspect has been arrested and charged with murder of four University of Idaho students.
 (David Ryder/Getty Images)

 The First Amendment says we have the right to free speech, right?